Hello + Q&A

 - Produce good quality content – this should be your primary focus, always.

 - Engage within your niche (and with your followers!) – reply to all your comments and DMs, engage with other accounts within your niche through valuable and meaningful comments (do not copy and paste!), likes and follows.
-But, don’t be spammy – Instagram will not hesitate to give you a warning and even a ban if you make too many actions within a short period of time.
+But, don’t be spammy – Instagram is quick to give warnings to spammy activity, and you could even get banned for making too many actions within a short period of time.

 - Be consistent – post every day if you can, and if you can’t, stick to a regular posting schedule.